 "I am very proud of this exceptional team of masters that we are extremely fortunate to have assembled.
 Each expert vocal technician will spend one week with us, sharing their years of technical mastery, experiences, and successes.
-I have worked intimately with three out of four of these masters, and can vouch for their incredible knowledge, talents, commitment, and work ethic.
+I have worked intimately with all of these masters, and can vouch for their incredible knowledge, talents, commitment, and work ethic.
 If you really want to learn how to sing in the true Italian Tradition; deeply resonant, anchored, and full, this is the place to be.
 You will work hard, open yourselves up, dig deep, and come out of the program with invaluable technical knowledge that will surpass your colleagues, and put you on the path to true vocal freedom.
 I truly believe that you will not find another program with four masters of this incredible caliber, all in their own week of intense work.”

 Eric Margiore, Founder